hyurl/alar/api.md

     no RPC channel is available, by default, `instance()` will fail to the local instance, using this method to disable the default behavior.

-**NOTE: IPC/RPC calling will serialize the data via JSON, those data that can** **not be serialized will be lost during transmission.**
+**NOTE: IPC/RPC calling will serialize the data via JSON, those data that cannot** **be serialized will get lost during transmission.**

 **NOTE: properties cannot be accessed remotely, if trying so, `null` or** **`undefined` will be returned instead, so it's better to declare properties**